firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/imap.txt).

-The last time downloaded was found to be dated: Wed May 27 23:42:11 UTC 2015.
+The last time downloaded was found to be dated: Thu May 28 00:14:09 UTC 2015.

 The ipset `blocklist_de_imap` has **896** entries, **896** unique IPs.